Module overview

 Syllabus

-This module introduces you to the circumstances surrounding the reception of refugees in France together with the opportunities, restrictions and dangers that shaped their experiences from the 1880s to the late 1940s.
+This module introduces you to the circumstances surrounding the reception of refugees in France together with the opportunities, restrictions and dangers that shaped their experiences during the first half of the twentieth century.
 In the first instance you will be introduced to some key definitions and concepts.
-The arrival of refugees from different national contexts will then be compared, contrasted and contextualised in relation to the major historical events of the period: the Dreyfus affair; the First World War; the interwar years; the Popular Front; the concentration camps and para-military work companies of the Third Republic and Vichy regime; the Resistance; and the post-Liberation culture of commemoration.
+The arrival of refugees from different national contexts will then be compared, contrasted and contextualised in relation to the major historical events of the period: the First World War; the Popular Front; the concentration camps and para-military work companies of the Second World War; the Resistance; and the post-Liberation culture of commemoration.
 One of the overarching themes linking the different historical periods is the process of integration/incorporation and you will be invited to reflect on how inclusion and exclusion occurred.
-A second thread considers how French opinions and responses were influenced by the recollection of previous conflicts, for instance: how did the memory of the Franco-Prussian conflict and the First World War influence attitudes towards the arrival of anti-fascist German refugees of the 1930s?
-How was the reception of Spanish republican exiles conditioned by press reporting of the Spanish civil war?
+A second thread considers how French opinions and responses were influenced by previous conflicts and events.

-In addition to exploring the broad context of this period of refugee history, you will be strongly encouraged to analyse how events were experienced and remembered by the refugees themselves by reading at least one memoir or collection of oral histories.
-This emphasis on how the social interconnects with the personal will allow you to bring and practise reading skills acquired from other units.
+In addition to exploring the broad context of this period of refugee history, you will be strongly encouraged to analyse how events were experienced and remembered by the refugees themselves by reading extracts from memoirs or oral histories.
+This emphasis on how the social interconnects with the personal will allow you to practise reading skills acquired from other units.
 The module concludes by tracing the creation and development of monuments dedicated to the memory of refugees in contemporary France.

 Learning and Teaching